oneapi-src/oneTBB/rfcs/supported/README.md

-# Design documents for supported features
+# Design Documents for Supported Features

-Supported proposals describe extensions that have been implemented and released as fully supported features of the oneTBB library.
+Supported proposals describe extensions implemented and released as fully supported features of the oneTBB library.
 A fully supported feature has a high-quality implementation.
-If the proposal impacted the public API of the library it should appear in the oneTBB specification and have supporting documentation in the oneTBB Reference as needed.
+If the proposal impacted the public API of the library, it should appear in the oneTBB specification and have supporting documentation in the oneTBB Reference as needed.
 A fully supported feature is regularly tested.